 What is my claim worth?

-If you have recently been the victim of a car accident, you will eventually start questioning what your car accident case is worth.
+If you have recently been the victim of a Auto Accident, you will eventually start questioning what your Auto Accident Claim is worth.
 Determining the value of your case is a crucial aspect of any car accident, both for you and your attorney.
 It affects many decisions, including when to settle versus when to go to trial.
-The following are some factors your attorney will take into consideration to determine the value of your claim.
+The following are some factors your attorney will take into consideration to determine the value of your Auto Accident Claim.

 Three different types of damages available to you when evaluating the worth of your case.
 They are economic damages, non-economic damages, and punitive damages.